Please be careful when installing this harness. Incorrect installation may cause damage to your vehicle and/or engine computer.

 5. Connect the BLACK wire to the VTEC solenoid.

-6. Connect the GREEN wire to the VTEC pressure switch.
+6. Connect the GREEN (light BLUE on harnesses after 11/2017) wire to the VTEC pressure switch.
 The VTEC pressure switch is located below the VTEC solenoid.
-Connect the GREEN wire on the conversion harness to the blue wire on the VTEC pressure switch connector.
+Connect the GREEN (or LT.
+BLUE) wire on the conversion harness to the blue wire on the VTEC pressure switch connector.
 The other wire on the VTEC pressure switch connector should be connected to ground (recommended to connect to ground on thermostat housing).

 7. Connect the WHITE wire to the knock sensor located on the back of the engine block.
 If your engine does not have a knock sensor, simply tape off this wire and leave it unhooked.

-2. Connect the YELLOW wire on the subharness to the blue wire with a yellow stripe on the OBD1 distributor (CKPM)
+10. Connect the YELLOW (PINK on harnesses after 11/2017) wire on the subharness to the blue wire with a yellow stripe on the OBD1 distributor (CKPM)

-- #1 Injector brown wire connects to the orange wire off the 4-pin subharness. (this wire is brown on older versions of this jumper harness)
+- #1 Injector brown wire connects to the orange wire off the subharness.

-- #3 Injector blue wire connects to the blue wire off the 4-pin subharness.
+- #3 Injector blue wire connects to the blue wire off the subharness.

-You will need to re-pin the OBD1 or OBD2 distributor to match the 88-91 OBD0 distributor plug.
+You will need to re-pin the OBD1 or OBD2 distributor to match the 88-91 OBD0 distributor plug (or use one of our distributor adapters).
 This step is fairly easy, just match all the colors up.
 There should be 2 white wires that are on the OBD0 distributor plug and only one white wire on the OBD1 or OBD2 distributor plug, plus an extra yellow/green wire.
 The larger of the two white wires on the OBD0 side needs to go to the yellow/green wire on the OBD1/OBD2 distributor.
 The smaller white wire on the OBD0 side needs to go to the white wire on the OBD1 side.
 We recommend that you solder/heat shrink the connections if you have cut/spiced the connections.
 Check Engine Light Function:

 OBD0 vehicles use an LED on the ECU that flashes check engine light codes, while OBD1 vehicles require you to jumper the service check connector to flash check engine light codes on the dash.
 This harness is designed for you to use your factory 2-pin ignition timing adjuster connector.
 Jumping this connector will now allow your factory dash check engine symbol to flash check engine codes just like on OBD1 vehicles.
 This connector is located near the driver's side shock tower on 1988-1989 chassis', and located in the passenger side kick panel area on the 1990-1991 chassis'.